Jason Cummings: Rangers (loan)

 Cummings was loaned to Scottish Premiership side Rangers in January 2018 for the rest of the season, with Rangers holding an option to make the transfer permanent.
 He made his competitive debut for the club on 24 January, in a 2–0 win against Aberdeen.
 Cummings was one of four players to make their first appearance for Rangers in that game.
 He scored his first goal for Rangers four days later, in a 2–1 win at Ross County.
 On 4 March, Cummings scored a hat-trick for Rangers in a Scottish Cup quarter-final against Falkirk.

 Peterborough United and Luton Town (loan)

 On 13 July 2018, Cummings moved on a season-long loan to EFL League One side Peterborough United.
+In September 2018, Cummings was seen on video destroying his flat; chairman Darragh MacAnthony called the behaviour "daft" and said that it had been dealt with by the club, and manager Steve Evans told the media that it had been caused by the end of a relationship.
 After a strong start, scoring six goals in his first five league games, Cummings began to struggle for goals and his loan was terminated by Peterborough on 30 January 2019.

 Later that month, Cummings was loaned to League One leaders Luton Town.
 He scored his first goal for Luton on 6 April 2019, coming on as a substitute against Blackpool, netting an equaliser in the 86th minute with the game finishing 2–2.